-For Lancaster, the net position as at 31 March 2012 showed a net liability of £46.611M compared to £35.988M for the previous financial year.
-This represents an increase in net liabilities of £10.623M.
-This is largely due to actuarial losses on scheme assets and liabilities.
+For Lancaster, the net position as at 31 March 2013 showed a net liability of £56.360M compared to £46.611M for the previous financial year.
+This represents an increase in net liabilities of £9.749M.
+This is largely due to higher actuarial losses on scheme liabilities than gains on scheme assets.